- About us

 MSW (MG University),

-As an academic with keen interests in the field of environmental risks, climate justice and livelihood uncertainties, I strive towards understanding the role of social institutions and participatory action in reducing vulnerabilities and strengthening just adaptation practices.
-I believe in action research towards innovating participatory methods of entrepreneurial action and emergent livelihoods.
+As an academic with keen interests in the field of posthumanism, climate justice, and sustainable futures, I strive towards understanding the role of social institutions and participatory action in reducing vulnerabilities and strengthening just adaptation practices.
+I believe in action research and diffractive practice towards strengthening livelihoods specifically with farming and fishing communities.